V4porW4ve/COVID19-logit/README.md

 # COVID19-logit
-Factors influencing the probability of SARS-CoV-2 virus infection - microeconometrics analysis
+Factors influencing the probability of SARS-CoV-2 virus infection - microeconometrics analysis in RStudio